Cecilia-xu/Leetcode/K_Sum.md

 3. For some questions, we can use hashmap/hashset to ensure the O(n) time complexity.(v.s. sorting is O(nlogn))
 4. If we do not need to find sum == target but to find the count of larger/smaller combinations, we do not need to use two pointers in all cases. (knowing index is enough to count all the results.)
 5. If we need to find the closest/lower bound/ upper bound sum of target, two pointer + record the min Math.abs(difference)/min/max
 6. Be careful: Is target constant(e.g. 0)/variable(e.g. target)?
-Does the index we should return start from 0 or 1?
+Does the index we should return start from 0 or 1?/ Is the hash table empty when we want to get something from it?/ Does we combine the same element for the answer?
-7. Pre assumption: When the target does not exist?/ When the length of array is invalid?/ Does the array have duplicate elements?/ Does the result should be unique?(e.g.[2,3,5] & [2,5,3])/ Does the solution only have one available solution?/ return?(count,boolean,result)
+7. Pre assumption: When the target does not exist?/ When the length of array is invalid?/ Does the array have duplicate elements?/ Does the result should be unique?(e.g.[2,3,5] & [2,5,3])/ Does the solution only have one available solution?/ return type?(count,boolean,result)/ What should we return when we cannot find the result?
 ### Questions in LeetCode
 - No.001 Two Sum : using hashmap (Notice: when two numbers are the same e.g. 2 + 2 = 4, do we have 2 different 2 in the array?)
 - No.167 Two Sum II - Input Array is sorted : using two pointers: sum > target, end--/ sum < target, start++ (Notice: index starts from 1 in this question)